thebuilder/react-intersection-observer/README.md

 ## Example code

 ### Child as function
-The basic usage pass a function as the child.
+The default way to use the `Observer`, is to pass a function as the child.
 It will be called whenever the state changes, with the new value of `inView`.

 ```js
 import Observer from 'react-intersection-observer'